Liminal Labyrinth, 2016–2017

-Liminal Labyrinth is a VR experience that allows you to traverse a spiritual labyrinth set in the woods.
 Liminal Labyrinth is a collaboration between Eric Souther and Dr. Kevin Ladd.
-It is both a virtual installation and a psychological look at the interaction of bodies and religious behaviors in digitally augmented spaces.
+It is both a virtual and physical installation and a psychological look at the interaction of bodies and religious behaviors in digitally augmented spaces.

 The Labyrinth works as a spiritual tool; nearly all religions have had some association with these winding patterns: Buddhist Mandalas, Native American Medicine Wheels, and Judaism “Tree of Life.”
 While the specific understandings and roles of these patterns differ across traditions, the labyrinth seems to be used as an aid in thinking about and understanding religion through embodied aesthetics.